 Welcome!
 This page contains all of the links, calculators, and charts that you may need to monitor your baby.
 Here you can find out how to calculate your baby's MoM, determine what percentile your baby is in (estimated fetal weight), and what the survival rate is if your baby was born today.
+These tools work no matter what red cell antibody is affecting your pregnancy (anti-E, anti-c, anti-G, anti-Kpa, anti-Jkb, etc).
 After your child is born, you can find out what the treatment thresholds are for bilirubin, what the normal lab values for HDFN are, and what your baby's weight for age percentile is.
-Be sure to check out the Resource Library for more detailed information about alloimmunization and HDFN.

 There are two ways to know your baby's MoM: ask your physician or calculate it yourself.
 In order to calculate the MoM yourself, ask your ultrasound tech or physician what your baby's Peak Systolic Velocity (PSV) is.
 Sometimes this number is called the Vmax or Max Velocity.
 Click on Anemia > Cerebral Doppler.
 Enter your baby's gestational age and the PSV and calculate the MoM.